How Many Deer Are Killed Each Year – A Heart-Breaking Situation for These Beautiful Creatures

 • Brocket deer

-Many of these animals are part of trophy hunting for sport, and many more become victims of poach hunting.
+Many of these animals are part of trophy hunting for sport, and many more become victims of hunting.

 Latest Stats Show In the US, There Are 35 to 36 Million Deer (Wild Life Informer)

-Deer roam from Canada to South America.
-The total number of deer population living in the US is estimated to be 35-36 million.
-Estimates suggest that by overhunting and poaching, the deer population fell to 1 million just a hundred years ago and came close to extinction.
-Extensive government programs and activist intervention saved the deer population.
+Estimates suggest that by overhunting and poaching, the deer population fell to 50,000 just a hundred years ago and came close to extinction.
+Extensive government programs and activist intervention saved the deer population, and through restocking, it’s up to about 1 million.

 Deer are adaptable, and since we diminished the deer’s natural predators, like wolves, cougars, and grizzly bears, the balance is off.
 Deer have found a way to live in urban and suburban neighborhoods.
 Farmland and gardens also provide a source of food.